For Windows 2000 - Windows 7 (incl. Server, x86 and x64). Latest version: 3.9.7 build 713. July 13, 2011.

 window.

-The configuration process should be very simple if you have examined your data flow in the data logger window (Fig.4).
+The configuration process should be simple if you have examined your data flow in the data logger window (Fig.4).
 You should type in the same as in the data logger window in fields 1 and 2.
-Field #1 marks the beginning of the data block and the field #2 marks the end.
+Field #1 marks the beginning of the data block, and field #2 marks the end.
 In the example, our data block does not contain a start marker.
 Therefore, this field is left empty.
 The values to be typed in here are as underlined in red in Fig.4 above.

 Fig.8.
 PBX data logger.
 Parser items.

-this name will be bound to a column in the data export plug-in.
+- Item name.
+This name will be bound to a column in the data export plugin.
 It is a limited text description and cannot contain spaces and a few other characters;

-- Parser's type -
+- Parser's type.
+It

-is a method, which the program will use for data extraction.
+is a method which the program will use for data extraction.
 Our parser has a few methods from simple to most powerful.
-In this example, where data is being placed in fixed place, we can use the simple method - fixed position.
+In this example, where data is being placed in a fixed place, we can use the simple method - fixed position.
 This method allows the extraction of any number of characters from any fixed position of the data block;

-is the position of the first variable's character in our data block.
+- Fixed position.
+It is the position of the first variable's character in our data block.
 The minimum value is 1;

 In the next tab, you can specify basic format options as per (Fig.9).
 If you had specified the data type "String" in the item's parameters, then the first two options allow you to remove blank spaces from a value.
 Our called and caller number contain blank spaces at the start of a value.
-The second option allows you to convert the date time string to a field with the date time data type.
+The second option allows you to convert the date-time string to a field with the DateTime data type.
 We specified MMDDYY HHNN here, according to the specification above.
 For a detailed description of formatting characters, please, see the help file.

 Fig.9.
 PBX data logger.
 Format of items.

-Other options are unnecessary in our case, because all our items do not have the date or time data type.
+Other options are unnecessary in our case because all our items do not have the date or time data type.

 Click the "OK" button and close the parser configuration window.
 Then click the "OK" button in the options window.